How to Choose an Email Marketing Platform

 Personalization is more than just adding a subscriber’s first name to the subject line.
 True personalization uses the data you have about your audience to create a one-to-one experience.
 This can be as simple as sending birthday greetings or as advanced as recommending products based on past purchases.
 By connecting with your segmentation strategy, you can use dynamic content to show different images or offers to different audience segments within the same email.
 This level of relevance makes your subscribers feel seen and understood, building a stronger connection with your brand.

-How Email Marketing Software Pricing Works
+Decoding Email Marketing Platform Pricing

 Figuring out the cost of email marketing software can feel like comparing apples to oranges.
 Each platform has its own way of structuring prices, so it’s important to understand the different models before you commit.
 Your goal is to find a plan that fits your budget now but also gives you room to grow without unexpected price hikes.
 Let's break down what you can expect to see.